Codecademy/docs/content/html/concepts/tags/terms/b/b.md

 The `<b>` element is used to draw the reader's attention to the marked text without assigning any additional importance to it.
 This is typically done by making the text bold.

-**Note:** While historically this tag was used just to set text as bold, it should now be avoided for solely styling text.
-Modern best practice to use [CSS](https://www.codecademy.com/resources/docs/css) for text formatting.
+**Note:** Original legacy usage of this element is just to set text as bold, but it should now be avoided for solely styling text.
+Best practice to use [CSS](https://www.codecademy.com/resources/docs/css) for text formatting.
 The CSS element used for making boldface text is [`font-weight`](https://www.codecademy.com/resources/docs/css/typography/font-weight).

 ## Syntax